Bridging Gulfs in UI Generation through Semantic Guidance: Understanding UI Generation Semantics

 \subsection{Hierarchical Semantic Framework}

 Our analysis revealed that UI generation encompasses multiple task types and scopes.
 We identified three primary action types: creation (generating new UI from scratch), modification (altering existing designs), and analysis (extracting or evaluating design properties).
 These actions operate at different scope levels: entire applications, partial sections or screens, and individual elements.
 Each combination of action type and scope requires different semantic information, and effective UI generation must coordinate this information across multiple abstraction levels, where changes at one level can influence other levels.
-Across these varying tasks and scopes, the semantic information organizes into four hierarchical levels: \ProductTag,~\DesignSystemTag,~\FeatureTag,~and~\ComponentTag.
-While this structure resembles Garrett's layer of user experience~\cite{garrett2010elements} and the visual-building logic of Atomic Design~\cite{frost2016atomic}, our framework spans both, from high-level experience to specific elements.
+Across these varying tasks and scopes, the semantic information organizes into four hierarchical levels: \ProductTag{\raisebox{-0.15em}{ }\:Product},~\DesignSystemTag{\raisebox{-0.15em}{ }\:Design System},~\FeatureTag{\raisebox{-0.15em}{ }\:Feature},~and~\ComponentTag{\raisebox{-0.15em}{ }\:Component}.
+While this structure resembles Garrett's layers of user experience \cite{garrett2010elements} and the visual-building logic of Atomic Design~\cite{frost2016atomic}, our framework encompasses both perspectives, spanning from high-level experience to specific elements.
 In doing so, it captures the broad semantics expressed in generative workflows and the relationships that shape how those semantics influence generated outcomes.

-\ProductTag encompasses three key elements: Description (what is being built), Target User (who will use it), and Goal (why it exists).
+\leavevmode\ProductTag{\raisebox{-0.15em}{ }\:Product} encompasses three key elements: Description (what is being built), Target User (who will use it), and Goal (why it exists).
 This level establishes the overarching context that influences all other design decisions.
 These high-level decisions provide critical context that shapes interpretation at lower levels.